Gammadyne Corporation

 • Lookup a mail server (MX record).

-Support for the command line allows the user to improve automation.
+Support for the command-line allows you to achieve time-saving automation.
 For example:

 • From: header